bernemax/New_Horizons/README.md

 (Possibility to creat dynamic set up datas without coding in GAMS)

 Next step is indeed to code sets that are updating there content continiously.

+starting up and shuting down constrains are major factors for planning with RH characteristis